Drawing Task

 Participant Flow

-- The participant sees a blank canvas (or a canvas with a reference image if Show Reference is enabled).
+- The participant sees a blank canvas.
+If a reference image was uploaded, it is displayed above the canvas.

-- The participant draws using mouse, touchscreen, or stylus input.
+- The participant draws on the canvas using mouse, touchscreen, or stylus (pointer) input.

-- The participant clicks the button to submit their drawing and advance.
+- The participant presses the Next button to submit their final drawing and advance.

 Data Output